jaegertracing/jaeger/docs/deployment.md

 Query service requires the location of Cassandra cluster, similar to collectors.
 At Uber we run several `jaeger-query` instances behind a single domain managed by nginx.
+At default settings Query service exposes the following port(s): `16686`.

 ## Aggregation Jobs for Service Dependencies